StrakaLiu/FG-MoE_turbulence_model/README.md

 python3 plotU.py
 ```

-The simulation will be finished in about 200 seconds.
+The simulation will finish in about 200 seconds.

 ### 2. Train experts for each flow scenario

-The initial sets for training the three expert models are located in `$INSTALL_LOCATION/FG-MoE_turbulence_model/trainingExperts/` dictionary.
+The initial datasets for training the three expert models are located in the `$INSTALL_LOCATION/FG-MoE_turbulence_model/trainingExperts/` directory.
 To run the training process, use the `training.sh` script in each training case.

-The `inputs/` dictionary includes two sub-dictionaries.
+The `inputs/` directory contains two subdirectories:
-The `data/` includes the truth data for training (from experiment or DNS).
+- `data/`: contains the ground truth data for training (from experiments or DNS).
-The `baseline/` containes the prediction results with the baseline model, which is used as the initial guess for the training process.
+- `baseline/`: contains the prediction results from the baseline model, which are used as the initial guess for the training process.

-During training, there will be a `results_ensemble/` dictionary, containing samples of the ensembled training as `sample_*/`.
+During training, a `results_ensemble/` directory will be created, containing samples of the ensemble training as `sample_*/`.
-In each sample dictionary, the prediction results at each iteration are listed as time dictionaries.
+In each sample directory, the prediction results at each iteration are listed as time directories.
 The related neural-network weight parameters are listed as `nn_weights_flatten_*.dat`.

-The mean absolute error of each sample predictions during the iteration can be plotted with the script `plot_misfit.py`.
-Any converging criteria can be used to end the training process.
-The neural-network weight parameters (defined by the related `nn_weights_flatten_*.dat` file) of the sample with the lowest prediction error can be chosen as a trained expert.
+The mean absolute error of each sample's predictions during the iteration can be plotted using the script `plot_misfit.py`.
+Any convergence criterion can be used to end the training process.
+The neural-network weight parameters (defined by the corresponding `nn_weights_flatten_*.dat` file) for the sample with the lowest prediction error can be chosen as a trained expert.

-The four expert models (3 trained and 1 baseline) in the present study are provided as `$INSTALL_LOCATION/FG-MoE_turbulence_model/requiredModules/*.dat`.
+The four expert models (three trained and one baseline) in the present study are provided as `$INSTALL_LOCATION/FG-MoE_turbulence_model/requiredModules/*.dat`.

 ### 3. Test FG-MOE model in benchmark cases

-There are several test cases for evaluating the capability of the trained FG-MOE turbulence model, which are located in the `$INSTALL_LOCATION/FG-MoE_turbulence_model/runTestCases/initialCases/` dictionary.
+Several benchmark test cases are provided to evaluate the capability of the trained FG-MoE turbulence model.
+These cases are located in the `$INSTALL_LOCATION/FG-MoE_turbulence_model/runTestCases/initialCases/` directory.

 To run the cases, use the `$INSTALL_LOCATION/FG-MoE_turbulence_model/runTestCases/*.sh` scripts.
-The expected simulation results of the test cases by the FG-MoE model can be found in `$INSTALL_LOCATION/FG-MoE_turbulence_model/refData/FG_MoEData/` dictionary.
+The expected simulation results of the test cases obtained by the FG-MoE model can be found in the `$INSTALL_LOCATION/FG-MoE_turbulence_model/refData/FG_MoEData/` directory.

 The test cases are as follow: